epfl-sdf/openid_srv_hello_world/README.md

 Install JCE 1.8?
 [Yes] : yes<br>
 You must accept the Oracle Binary Code License Agreement for the Java SE Platform Products to download this software.
 Accept License Agreement?
 [Yes] : yes<br>

-4. After 5-10min <ou should get the message "Gluu Server installation successful!
-Point your browser to https://\<hostname\>" You can now open your Gluu server in your browser.
+5. After 5 minutes you should get the message "Gluu Server installation successful!
+Point your browser to https://\<hostname\>"
+   You can now open your Gluu server in your browser.

 Consult https://gluu.org/docs/ce/installation-guide/install/ for more information